davidcarboni/Flask-Sleuth/README.md

 That should be all you need.
 NB the `init` function calls `logging.basicConfig`.
-The `basicConfig` function does nothing if the logging system is already initialised so you'll want to ensure you call `logging_standard.init(app)` before you make any other logging calls, otherwise the log format won't actually be initialised.
+The `basicConfig` function does nothing if the logging system is already initialised so you'll need to ensure you call `logging_standard.init(app)` before you make any other logging calls, otherwise the log format won't actually be applied.

-Run `demo.py` to see logging in action.
-Here are the two intended use cases:
+You can run `demo.py` to see logging in action, or here are the two intended use cases:

 ### Basic Spring Boot format